connormcd/plugzilla/README.md

 PL/SQL procedure successfully completed.
 ```

 So now we have two seed copies of PDB1 at different points in time.
-These are
+These are the pluggables that are the base for any developer to clone from.

 3) We now call plugzilla.preclone (although more likely is that you would have this as a scheduler job).
 This will look for any seeds (we have 2 from above) and pre-create 'n' pluggable copies of those databases where 'n is defined by the package constant 'g_reserve_copies'